-Nothing is perfect (well our exec team think they are!) and like everything, group income protection can have a few faults in it’s design.
+Nothing is perfect and like everything, group income protection can have a few faults in it’s design.

 Group income protection allows a maximum of 80% of an employee’s salary to be covered in the event of accident or sickness which will leave employees with a shortfall in their finances.